charlpcronje/tools-docs.devserv.me/src/jump.md

 ### Open Weather Map

-You can configure Jump to get local time and weather updates by adding an Open Weather Map API key to config.php or passing the `OWPAPIKEY` environment variable to the docker container (as described above).
+You can configure Jump to get local time and weather updates by adding an Open Weather Map API key to `ls ` or passing the `OWPAPIKEY` environment variable to the docker container (as described above).

 You will also need to provide a default LATLONG string (e.g. `51.509865,-0.118092`), Jump will use this until you press the location button and allow permission to get your location from the web browser.